hobbo91/BetterBright/README.md

 ## Testing

- - All testing has been done using a PSP-3000 and PSP-2003 running FasterARK.
+ - All testing has been done using a PSP-3000 and PSP-2003 with OEM display running FasterARK.
+ - Set `debug_mode=2` and attach `BetterBright.log` if you wish top open an issue.
- - Feedback appreciated for other models and CFW.
+ - Feedback appreciated for other models, displays and CFW.

 ## Technical notes